Payroll 401(k) Benefits

 Once your employees have enrolled in the retirement plan, all contributions and deductions are automated each pay period.
 To process payroll

-Log in to the Payroll section of your online SquareDashboard or Square Payroll app > click Pay Employees as usual.
+Log in to Staff > Payroll in your online SquareDashboard or Square Payroll app > click Pay Employees as usual.

 After entering employee hours and any additional pay, click Continue.